 The formal definition of a CDP from the CDP Institute is: “a Customer Data Platform is packaged software that creates a persistent, unified customer database that is accessible to other systems.”
 This definition has three critical elements:

 - Packaged software: A CDP is a prebuilt system that is configured to meet the needs of each organization.
 While setting up and maintaining a CDP does require some technical resources, it does not require the level of technical skill associated with a typical data warehouse project.
 This difference reduces the time, cost and risk associated with introducing a CDP and gives business users more control over the system, even though they may still need some technical assistance.

 - Creates a persistent, unified customer database: A CDP creates a comprehensive view of each customer by capturing data from multiple systems, linking information from those systems related to the same customer and storing the information to track behavior over time.
 In doing so, a CDP houses personal identifiers used to target marketing messages and track individual-level marketing results.

 - Accessible to other systems: Other systems can use data stored in a CDP for analysis and to manage customer interactions.

 Now that we’ve defined what a CDP is, it’s equally as important to understand what a CDP is not.
-While CDPs share functionality with similar types of data tools, the nuances and differences between them are important to know.
+While CDPs share functionality with similar types of data management software and tools, the nuances are important to know.
 CDPs are often confused with: